 Spending reviews set government departmental budgets over several years.
 It is then up to departments to decide how best to manage and distribute this spending within their areas of responsibility.
+The current spending review is up to 2019/20, and a further spending review is expected to cover the period from 2020/21.

 Local Authorities have experienced significant and sustained reduction in government funding since 2010 and continue to face severe financial pressures for the foreseeable future.
-Total reductions in central Government funding for the eight years from 2010/11 to 2017/18 for Walsall equate to c£95m (c47%).
+Total reductions in central Government funding for the ten years from 2010/11 to 2019/20 for Walsall equate to c£108m (c54%).
 More specifically the council is expecting to manage: